Random Permutations Fix a Worst Case for Cyclic Coordinate Descent: Convergence of CD Variants on Convex Quadratics

 In our search for the simplest instance of a matrix $A$ for which the superiority of randomization is observed, we arrived at the matrix \eqref{eq:Ainvariant}.
 As mentioned above, the eigenvalues of $A$ are

-The restriction on $\ddd$ ensures that $A$ has the following properties: \begin{itemize} \item symmetric and positive definite; \item unit diagonals: $A_{ii}=1$, $i=1,2,\dotsc,n$; \item invariant under symmetric permutations of the rows and columns, that is, $P^TAP=A$ for any $n \times n$ permutation matrix $P$; \item $L/\Lmax$ achieves its maximum value of $n$, opening a wide gap between the worst-case theoretical behavior of CCD and RCD. \end{itemize}
+The restriction in \eqref{eq:Ainvariant} ensures that $A$ has the following properties: \begin{itemize} \item symmetric and positive definite; \item unit diagonals: $A_{ii}=1$, $i=1,2,\dotsc,n$; \item invariant under symmetric permutations of the rows and columns, that is, $P^TAP=A$ for any $n \times n$ permutation matrix $P$; \item $L/\Lmax$ is close to its maximum value of $n$ when $\ddd$ is small, opening a wide gap between the worst-case theoretical behaviors of CCD and RCD. \end{itemize}

-Figure~\ref{fig:onebig_actual} shows results for the CCD, RPCD, and RCD variants on the matrix $A$ from \eqref{eq:Ainvariant} with $n=100$ and $\ddd=.05$.
+Figure~\ref{fig:onebig_actual} shows results for the CCD, RPCD, and RCD variants on the matrix $A$ from \eqref{eq:Ainvariant} with $n=100$ and two different values of $\ddd$.
 Here, the vertical axis shows actual function values (not expected values) relative to $f(x^0)$, for some particular $x^0$ whose elements are drawn i.i.d from $N(0,1)$.
+For both values of $\ddd$, both randomized variants are much faster than CCD.
+For the larger value of $\ddd$, RPCD has a clear advantage over RCD.
+Our analysis below supports these empirical observations.

 We now derive expressions for the epoch iteration matrix $C$ of Section~\ref{sec:genA} for the specific case of the permutation-invariant matrix \eqref{eq:Ainvariant}.
 This is needed for the analysis of RPCD on this matrix.
 By applying the splitting \eqref{eq:splitC} to \eqref{eq:Ainvariant}, we have